raphaelsty/kgsearch/README.md

 # KGSearch

-KGSearch is a minimalist tool for searching and viewing entities in a graph.
-KGSearch is dedicated to a local environment.
-The application provides a Python client with three distinct commands: `add, start, open`.
+KGSearch is a minimalist tool for searching and viewing entities in a graph and is dedicated to a local environment.
+The application provides a Python client with three distinct terminal commands: `add, start, open`.
+The application default proposes to search the knowledge graph [Countries](https://www.aaai.org/ocs/index.php/SSS/SSS15/paper/view/10257/10026).
+You can explore the borders we must cross to get from one country to another and see how small the world is.

 ![](kgsearch.gif)